Alf Cooper

-Alfred William Madison Cooper (born 12 June 1932) is a former Irish and American international cricketer.
+Alfred William Madison Cooper (12 June 1932 – 27 July 2023) was an Irish and American international cricketer.
 A right-handed batsman and right-arm fast-medium bowler, he played twice for Ireland, a first-class match against the MCC in September 1954 after making his debut against Lancashire earlier in the year.
 He later represented the USA national team, playing for them on a tour to England in 1968.